jit1919/test_pycharm/README.md

 This is only for the information about the product.
 Now we have created multiple branches.
-Checking all scenarios of branch merging.
+Checking all scenarios of branch merging. <br>
+Adding multiple branches in pycharm ide.